 About me

 I have been working as a freelance English-Russian interpreter in Georgia since 2013.
 Before that I interpreted on an irregular basis in Ukraine, Russia, and the United States.
-I also occasionally work with Ukrainian here in Georgia (Ukrainian to English).
+As of fall 2024 I also work with Ukrainian (English-Ukrainian, both ways).

 There are three things I particularly enjoy about the interpreting profession: the formidable intellectual and linguistic challenges, the interactions with interesting people, and the behind-the-scenes perspectives I gain on what's happening in society.